Cheapest South Carolina General Liability Insurance Companies

 COMPANY HIGHLIGHTS

-Brick-and-mortar retail stores and restaurants in South Carolina often find their lowest rates with Simply Business, which is the cheapest option for 30 business categories statewide.
-Its monthly rate run around $93 for most businesses, about $3 less than the state average.
-Fast food restaurants see particularly strong discounts at 48% below typical rates, while full-service restaurants and delis save 29% to 44%.
-Simply Business also ranks first for childcare services and beauty businesses across the state.
+Brick-and-mortar retail stores and restaurants in South Carolina often find their lowest rates with Simply Business, the cheapest option for 30 business categories statewide.
+Its monthly rates are about $93 for most businesses, $3 below the state average.
+Fast food restaurants see the biggest discounts at 48% below typical rates, while full-service restaurants and delis save 29% to 44%.
+Simply Business is also the cheapest option for childcare services and beauty businesses.

 Most often cheapest for these business profiles:

-• General industries most often cheapest for: Beauty, Body & Wellness Services, Childcare Services, Food & Beverage
+• General industries: Beauty, Body and Wellness Services, Childcare Services, Food and Beverage

 What you pay for general liability insurance in South Carolina depends on the work itself.
 A Midlands accounting firm handling textile company audits pays around $290 yearly because the main risk is a missed deduction.
 A Lowcountry demolition contractor clearing hurricane-damaged buildings near tidal marshes pays closer to $7,500 annually because one equipment mistake can damage wetlands or neighboring properties.
 The providers below price differently based on your industry's actual exposure.

 Cheap general liability policies cover standard slip-and-falls, property damage and customer injuries.
-Where they create problems is in situations you face running a business in South Carolina, lilke flooding that comes with coastal geography, liability at farms doubling as visitor attractions or gaps in coverage when you're part of the Upstate's manufacturing economy:
+Where they create problems is in situations specific to running a business in South Carolina, like flooding tied to the state's coastal geography, liability at farms doubling as visitor attractions or coverage gaps tied to the Upstate's manufacturing economy:

 • Flooding in Lowcountry business districts: King tide flooding ruined a Beaufort shop owner's inventory and injured a customer.
-Her budget insurer denied the claims, pointing to a tidal flooding exclusion she never knew existed, leaving her covering tens of thousands personally.
+Her budget insurer denied the claims, pointing to a tidal flooding exclusion she never knew existed.
+She covered tens of thousands of dollars in losses on her own.

 • Peach orchard U-pick liability: A visitor fell from a ladder during U-pick season at a Ridge peach farm.
-The owner's discount policy excluded self-harvest activities, leaving him facing substantial medical bills and legal fees with no coverage.
+The owner's discount policy excluded self-harvest activities, leaving him with no coverage for the medical bills and legal fees that followed.

 • BMW supplier product defect exposure: A defective part from a Greer manufacturer shut down an Upstate assembly line.
 His low-cost policy capped product liability far too low, forcing him to pay six figures out of pocket to settle claims.